fossas/fossa-cli/docs/references/subcommands/analyze.md

 [ INFO] 3 projects scanned;  2 skipped,  1 succeeded,  0 failed,  1 analysis warning
 [ INFO]
-[ INFO] * setuptools project in "sandbox/": succeeded with 1 warning [ INFO] * setuptools project in "sandbox/example/": skipped (production path filtering) [ INFO] * setuptools project in "sandbox/external/": skipped (exclusion filters)
+[ INFO] * setuptools project in "sandbox/": succeeded with 1 warning [ INFO] * setuptools project in "sandbox/example/": skipped (default path filters) [ INFO] * setuptools project in "sandbox/external/": skipped (exclusion filters)
 ```

 `fossa-cli` skips analysis, if and only if

 - (a) Target is excluded via [fossa configuration file](https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-yml.md#analysis-target-configuration) (this filtering is referred to as "exclusion filters").
-- (b) Target is skipped because the `fossa-cli` does not consider the target to be a production target (this filtering is referred to as "production path filtering").
+- (b) Target is excluded via [default path filters](./analyze.md#what-are-the-default-path-filters) (this filtering was previously referred to as "production path filtering").

+#### What are the default filters?

+Default filters are filters which `fossa-cli` applies by default.
+These filters,
+provide sensible non-production target exclusion.
+As `fossa-cli` relies on manifest and lock files provided in the project's directory,
+default filters, intentionally skip `node_modules/` and such directories.
+If `fossa-cli` discovers and
+analyzes project found in `node_modules/`: `fossa-cli` will not be able to infer
+the dependency's scope (development or production) and may double count dependencies.

-`fossa-cli` skips any target per (b), if the target is found within the following directories:
+Specifically, `fossa-cli` by default skips any targets found within the following directories:

 - `dist-newstyle`
 - `doc/`
 - `docs/`
 - `test/`
+- `tests/`
 - `example/`
 - `examples/`
 - `vendor/`